-As part of efforts to improve overall performance, Islamic entities should focus on achieving sharia goals contained in maqashid sharia.
-Maqashid sharia in terms of the objectives of Islamic law contained in each of its rules.
-Maqashid sharia index is used to measure maqashid sharia which is implemented on Islamic entities and is a tool for Islamic entities to measure compliance with Islamic principles.
-In the maqashid sharia index, there are three indicators used to measure the performance of Islamic financial and banking institutions, namely educating individuals, building justice, and improving welfare (Syafii et al., 2012).
-Furthermore, the measurement of the maqashid sharia index was carried out by several researchers (Fitriyah et al., 2017; Harningtyas, 2015; Hudaefi & Noordin, 2019; Kholid & Bachtiar, 2015; Salman et al., 2018; Salman & Kurniasari, 2020; Saoqi, 2017).
+As part of the efforts to improve overall performance, Islamic entities should focus on achieving sharia goals contained in maqashid sharia.
+Maqashid sharia is in terms of the objectives of Islamic law contained in each of its rules.
+Magashid sharia index is used to measure magashid sharia implemented on Islamic entities and it is a tool for Islamic entities to measure compliance with Islamic principles.
+Moreover, there are three indicators used to measure the performance of Islamic financial and banking institutions, namely educating individuals, building justice, and improving welfare (Syafii et al., 2012).
+Furthermore, the measurement of the magashid sharia index was carried out by several researchers (Fitriyah et al., 2017; Harningtyas, 2015; Hudaefi & Noordin, 2019; Kholid & Bachtiar, 2015; Salman et al., 2018; Salman & Kurniasari, 2020; Saogi, 2017).